JakeCavaiani/DoD_Discharge/README.md

   'Predicted_Q_YEAR' that contains date+time, Q and site, and a file labeled 'Q.daily.YEAR' where Q is the average Q for each day.
 Most years have the same data saparated into separate folder by site.
 All date+times are in AKDT!!
-- Rating curve Rmd summaries: Contains HTML Markdown files for each year.
+- Rmd summaries: Contains HTML RMarkdown files for each year.

 **2015 Q**
 - Raw PT input time zone: GMT - 8 (AKDT)